 Tag Archives: readings/research

-Here is a Cultural Literacy worksheet on folk music.
-This is a half-page worksheet with a relatively short reading and three comprehension questions.
+Here is a Cultural Literacy worksheet on the concept of ego.
+This is a half-page worksheet; the reading is three sentences, though two of them are longish compounds, and there are three comprehension questions.

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.